 There are many beautiful buildings spread around Hungary with many important ones based in Budapest.
 Tourists from everywhere flock to Budapest to capture shots of all the famous landmarks around the city.
 A huge number of buildings are concentrated around the Danube River.
-Many monuments lie next to the River Danube and celebrate the city’s past.
+Many monuments in Budapest lie next to the River Danube and celebrate the city’s past.
 Some of these iconic buildings are the Citadella, which is the Citadel on Gellért Hill, the Old City Walls, the Roman theatre of Aquincim and the Parliament Building.
 Visit Budapest and take a tour into some of these buildings which make it a city worth visiting.
+While in the city, choose your retreat among the best places to stay in the city, which include boutique hotels.
 Continue reading below to find out more about some of the famous buildings in Budapest, getting a better insight into these architectural gems.

 St. Stephen's Basilica